COVID-19 Employee Info

 Employee Health Screening

 • All exposures and positive test results must be reported to the HR department.
 Failure to do so is a violation of the City's safety policies and may result in disciplinary action, up to and including termination.
-Full-time and permanent part-time employees that are vaccinated may be eligible for COVID pay protection for their own breakthrough infections.

 • Employees should continue to follow public health guidance to protect themselves and others from the virus.
 That includes getting tested if you are sick or exposed, washing hands often, avoiding crowds and staying home when sick.

-Refer to the CDC’s data tracker for Polk County, Iowa for more information about the latest transmission rates which will be used to drive internal policies and procedures.
+Refer to the CDC’s data tracker for Polk County, Iowa for more information about the latest transmission rates which will be used to drive many internal policies and procedures.
 Please contact Erin Freeman, HR Director, at 515-331-6707 with questions or concerns.